Sunil Dutt: Shift to character roles, hiatus and final works (1980–2003)

 After appearing in Dharamyudh (1988), Dutt took a brief hiatus and returned to big screen in 1991 with a dowry-themed film Yeh Aag Kab Bujhegi, which marked his last directorial venture.
 That same year, he also starred in Kurbaan and Pratigyabadh.
-While Pratigyabadh was a moderate success at the box office, Kurbaan emerged as a major commercial success, and Yeh Aag Kab Bujhegi performed fairly well.
-Parishmita Saikia of News18 found Yeh Aag Kab Bujhegi to be a "powerful" film and praised Dutt’s portrayal of a "grieving" father who wants justice for his daughter, saying that his emotional journey and the film’s message deeply resonated with parents across the country.
-Before retiring from films, he was last seen in early 1990s releases such as Kshatriya, Parampara and Phool, after which he chose to focus entirely on his political career.
+While Pratigyabadh and Yeh Aag Kab Bujhegi were moderate success at the box office, Kurbaan emerged as a major commercial success.
+Before retiring from films and choosing to focus entirely on politics, he appeared in Kshatriya, Parampara and Phool, all of which released in 1993.

 Dutt returned to films once again in 2003 with Rajkumar Hirani's satirical comedy drama Munna Bhai M.B.B.S., in which he played the father of his real-life son.
 Munna Bhai M.B.B.S. opened to highly positive reviews from critics.
 It won several awards and was declared a blockbuster at the box office and achieved silver jubilee status (25 week run), making it one of only eight films to have achieved this status since the year 2000.
 It is considered as a classic and one of the best films ever made in the history of Indian cinema.
 Hindustan Times wrote that Dutt’s portrayal as the "loving yet strict" father of Munna Bhai contributed to the film’s humor.
 The father–son chemistry also garnered appreciation from critics as one of the most genuine and unforgettable on-screen portrayals in Bollywood.
 It marked Sunil Dutt's last film appearance; he died two years after its release.
 Rediff.com described his presence as "the most appropriate screen goodbye".